watertap-org/watertap/docs/how_to_guides/how_to_use_loopTool_to_explore_flowsheets.rst

 We can readily access the data for processing by using h5py.
 To visually explore the h5 file, use HDFviewer ( https://www.hdfgroup.org/downloads/hdfview/ )
-All the parameters will use their parm names or object keys as reference (e.g. if you set up yaml file to sweep over 'RO_recovery' for which param is 'fs.ro.ro_recovery', the file will store data for RO_recovery under key 'fs.ro.ro_recovery'.
+All the parameters will use their param names or object keys as reference (e.g. if you set up yaml file to sweep over 'RO_recovery' for which param is 'fs.ro.ro_recovery', the file will store data for RO_recovery under key 'fs.ro.ro_recovery'.
 Alternatively, if you provided build_outputs_kwargs, and specified a name for a key (e.g., *RO recovery: fs.ro.ro_recovery* than this result will be saved under *RO recovery*.

 .. code-block::